BlockchainCommons/BCSwiftFoundation/Docs/Secure Components/3-SIMPLEX-NOTATION.md

 )
 ```

-`49` is the CBOR tag for `Simplex` and `60` is the tag for `.leaf`.
-Wrapping this 5-byte UTF-8 string in a `Simplex` only adds 2 bytes (1 for each tag) and 1 byte that identifies the string's type and length, for a total of 8 bytes.
-CBOR (and hence `Simplex`) is therefore completely self-describing.
+`49` is the CBOR tag for `Envelope` and `60` is the tag for `.leaf`.
+Wrapping this 5-byte UTF-8 string in an `Envelope` only adds 2 bytes (1 for each tag) and 1 byte that identifies the string's type and length, for a total of 8 bytes.
+CBOR (and hence `Envelope`) is therefore completely self-describing.

-Generally, a `Simplex` output in Simplex Notation looks like this:
+Generally, a `Envelope` output in Envelope Notation looks like this:

 ```
 Subject [